JenniTheDev/PortfolioV2/_pages/resume.md

 # Education

-- B.S. in Computer Science, California State University Fullerton, 2021
+**B.S. in Computer Science, California State University Fullerton, 2021**

+- 3.0 cumulative GPA
+- John H. Grace Scholarship Recipient
-- A.S. in Math and Science, Riverside City College, 2017
+  **A.S. in Math and Science, Riverside City College, 2017**
+- Concentration in Geology, Computer Science
+- Dean's List
-- A.A. in Humanities Philosophy and Arts, Riverside City College, 2017
+  **A.A. in Humanities Philosophy and Arts, Riverside City College, 2017**
+- Concentration in Education, Psychology
+- Dean's List
-- Certificate in Database Management, Riverside City College, 2017
+  **Certificate in Database Management, Riverside City College, 2017**

-# Work experience
+# School Organizations

-- **Content Integrator / Content Operations Technician**

-  - ProUnlimited contractor for Thales
-  - _March 2020- Present_
-    - Performed QA following multiple testing procedures to verify software is correctly integrated onto airline entertainment systems
+**Video Game Development Club**

-    - Maintained detailed documentation of Test Cases
+- Lead Programmer of Espere's Journey
-    - Troubleshooted GUI problems and database errors
-    - Collaborated with supervisors and coworkers to streamline the testing process while maintaining quality and accuracy

-- **Software Developer**

-  - Inland Empire Software Development
-  - July 2019- present
-    - Presented multiple talks and QA sessions on the setup and creation of games using Unity with emphasis on clean architecture & modular design
-    - Collaborated with teams at hackathon events and assisted with technical problems

-- **Stay At Home Parent and Student**
-  - July 2010 - July 2019
-    - Managed multiple schedules and obligations efficiently
+- Managed Github repository, merge conflicts and pull requests
+- Assisted team with coding questions and bug fixes
+- Assigned all coding related tasks and track progress

+- **Women in Computer Science and Engineering**
+  - Communicated with CSUF staff to increase the number of women in the Computer Science and Engineering departments
+  - Encouraged students to consider Software Engineering as a career
-    - Participated in non-profits and volunteer work
+  - Participated in workshops and diversity events
-    -

 # Skills